temitayo-kb/Netflip/README.md

+# Netflip
-# Netflip: A modern, responsive React web application for browsing, searching, and favoriting movies, leveraging the The Movie Database (TMDb) API.
+## A modern, responsive React web application for browsing, searching, and favoriting movies, leveraging the The Movie Database (TMDb) API.
 This project features a sleek dark theme, intuitive navigation, and a user-friendly interface designed for movie discovery and favorites management.

 # Features